-Q121: When is the penalty due?
+Q114: When is the penalty due?

-A121: The penalty will be determined after the end of each calendar year, after employees have filed their federal tax returns.
+A114: The penalty will be determined after the end of each calendar year, after employees have filed their federal tax returns.

-In November 2017, the IRS indicated on its "Questions and Answers on Employer Shared Responsibility Provisions Under the Affordable Care Act" webpage that, in late 2017, it planned to issue Letter 226J to inform large employers of their potential liability for an employer shared responsibility payment for the 2015 calendar year.
-The IRS' determination of an employer's liability and potential payment is based on information reported to the IRS on Forms 1094-C and 1095-C and information about the employer's fulltime employees that were allowed the premium tax credit.
+The IRS will issue Letter 226J to inform ALEs of their potential liability for an employer shared responsibility payment for the year.
+The IRS' determination of an employer's liability and potential payment is based on information reported to the IRS on Forms 1094-C and 1095-C and information about the employer's full-time employees that were allowed the premium tax credit.

-The IRS will issue Letter 226J if it determines that, for at least one month in the year, one or more of a large employer's full time employees was enrolled in a qualified health plan for which a premium tax credit was allowed (and the large employer did not qualify for an affordability safe harbor or other relief for the employee).
+The IRS will issue Letter 226J if it determines that, for at least one month in the year, one or more of an ALE's full-time employees was enrolled in a qualified health plan for which a premium tax credit was allowed (and the ALE did not qualify for an affordability safe harbor or other relief for the employee).